 #1 Therapy Doesn’t Work

-I am reminded of a study in the South Pacific.
-Diabetes was so prevalent in the native population it was becoming an epidemic.
-But the Pacific Islanders distrusted western medicine so much they refused to seek medical treatment in the early stages of their disease.
-By the time they finally visited a medical professional, a once-treatable foot ulcer would have spread so much that the only treatment was to amputate the leg.
-The misconception quickly spread among the community that a visit to the doctor led to severe consequences like a leg amputation, so people would only visit the doctor as a last resort.
+Let me tell you a story about a study in the South Pacific that will make you think twice about the way we approach healthcare.
+Diabetes was running rampant in the native population, but the Pacific Islanders were so distrustful of western medicine that they refused to seek treatment until it was too late.
+By the time they finally visited a medical professional, a once-treatable foot ulcer had spread so much that the only option was to amputate the leg.
+This misconception quickly spread throughout the community, leading people to only visit the doctor as a last resort.

-The truth about therapy is that it really works.
+But the truth is that therapy really works.
 Scientific studies consistently show that behavioral and emotional interventions work as well, if not better, than medication to treat anxiety, depression, and mental health issues like OCD.
 Therapy that teaches you skills, like cognitive behavioral therapy, will leave you with long-term, healthy coping strategies that you can use when issues pop up.

 #2 I don’t need therapy-I’m not crazy